 - 5.4.5 Where individual broad options or specific development sites are appraised there have been no weightings applied and no rank of option performance.
 Instead the Council has sought to assess each option or site on its merits and used the professional judgement of officers or other stakeholders to select preferred options. - 5.4.6 It should be noted, however that whilst the SA informs decision making it is one on many considerations that can influence the scope and detail of a plan.
 For example other considerations could include consultation responses received during Plan preparation as well as national guidance, policy and legislation.
 As such SA does not direct decisions about whether a specific policy approach should be pursued but should help inform the decision making process.
-For example, inclusion of an SA objective or sub-objective (e.g. on reducing car usage) does not rule out certain types of development (e.g. development in areas where there is no public transport provision) instead, it ensures that decisions on the options or policies to be included in the LP2 are fully considered and decisions made in full knowledge of their likely consequences. - 5.4.7 This section will, following consultation on the draft plan includes a summary of consultation responses received, whether or not options could affect areas of particular environmental sensitivity and a justification of which broad option is 'preferred' by the Authority.
-It also documents any technical issues or uncertainties associated with the appraisal work where these exist. - 5.4.8 This section of the SA report reviews the broad strategic options and identifies the Council's preferred, measures to improve the environmental, economic or social performance of the preferred option. - 5.4.9 Section 6 includes the result of the appraisal of policies against the SA Framework.
+For example, inclusion of an SA objective or sub-objective (e.g. on reducing car usage) does not rule out certain types of development (e.g. development in areas where there is no public transport provision) instead, it ensures that decisions on the options or policies to be included in the LP2 are fully considered and decisions made in full knowledge of their likely consequences.
+This in turn allows for appropriate mitigation to be delivered to help reduce the effects of such a policy approach. - 5.4.7 This section includes a summary of consultation responses received, whether or not options could affect areas of particular environmental sensitivity and a justification of which broad option is 'preferred' by the Authority.
+It also documents any technical issues or uncertainties associated with the appraisal work where these exist as well as measures to mitigate the likely effects of implementing the preferred option. - 5.4.8 Section 6 includes the result of the appraisal of policies against the SA Framework.
 The Council has subjected the policies to appraisal to help us understand how the policies perform in respect of the identified sustainability objectives and guide the refinement of policies where necessary.
-However in reviewing the likely performance of policies regard has been had to policies and requirements included in the Adopted Part 1 Local Plan. - 5.4.10 Section 7 then considers the preferred and non preferred sites explaining the reasons for selecting or not selecting sites identified through the plan process.
+However in reviewing the likely performance of policies regard has been had to policies and requirements included in the Adopted Part 1 Local Plan.

+5.4.9 Section 7 then considers the preferred and non preferred sites explaining the reasons for selecting or not selecting sites identified through the plan process.
 Section 8 then considers the Plan wide effects of the sites in combination with each other.
-Section 9 sets out proposals for implementation and monitoring and Section 10 explains the next stages of the Plan making process.
+Section 9 sets out proposals for implementation and monitoring the Plan and Section 10 explains the next stages of the Plan making process.